etsy/feature/README.md

 may be detected.
 (Some of these are not currently detected but may be in the future.)

-  1. Setting `'enabled'` to numeric value less than 0 or greater than 100.

-  2. Setting the percentage value of a variant in `'enabled'` to a value less than 0 or greater than 100.
+  1. Setting the percentage value of a variant in `'variants'` to a value less than 0 or greater than 100.

-  3. Setting `'enabled'` such that the sum of the variant percentages is greater than 100.
+  2. Setting `'variants'` such that the sum of the variant percentages is greater than 100.

-  4. Setting `'enabled'` to a non-numeric, non-array value.
+  3. Setting `'variants'` to a non-array value.

-  5. Setting `'bucketing'` to `'id'` and not providing an id string to the `$feature->variant` or the `$feature->isEnabled` function.
+  4. Setting `'bucketing'` to any value that is not `'id'` or `'random'`.